Developing, validating, and trialling the PozQoL scale

 - Received welfare and community support

-The PozQoL Project Team
+The PozQoL project team

 In order to create PozQoL, PLHIV peer organisations, health and social researchers, and health industry partners pooled resources and worked together.

-The PozQoL Project Team included staff from:
+The PozQoL Project team was led by Associate Professor Graham Brown and included staff from:

 - The National Association of People with HIV Australia (NAPWHA)